JeanLeonHenry/mymedia/README.md

 - `picker.py` outputs some tab-separated info for easy parsing.
 See `picker.fish` for an example of quick and dirty TUI.

 # TODO
-Ideas to expand on
- - make a gui
+ - make a proper GUI, that takes the poster image from the db.